leulshawel/lalagrad/README.md

 <br><br>
 <b>Tensors</b><br>
-most tensor creation methods and operations supported by [@tinygrad](https://github.com/tinygrad/tinygrad)<br>will be here (may be all of them) look at lalagrad/tensor.py
+most tensor creation methods and operations supported by [@tinygrad](https://github.com/tinygrad/tinygrad) will be here (may be all of them) look at lalagrad/tensor.py

 ```python
 from lalagrad import Tensor